mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 Not the best sleep last night, up at 0115, 0200, 0430 and finally 0500.

-The first 100m in the pool was less than comfortable but once I was warmed up, things started to click.
+The first 100m in the pool was less than comfortable but once warmed up, things started to click.
 I swam in the _Continuous Lane_ with only minor congestion.
 Nothing out of the ordinary to report except that my focus and effort was good.
 I walked to the showers with a bit of a pump.

 The air temperature on the ride home had warmed up to 39	°F; looks like another gorgeous spring day.